FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 ``fnt2 236 k[2]``.
 Same as ``fnt1``, except that ``k`` is two bytes long, so it is in the range ``0
 <= k < 65536``.
 TEX82 never generates this command, but large font numbers may prove useful for
-specifications of color or texture, or they may be used for special fonts that have fixed numbers in some external coding scheme.
+specifications of colour or texture, or they may be used for special fonts that have fixed numbers in some external coding scheme.

 ``fnt3 237 k[3]``.
 Same as ``fnt1``, except that ``k`` is three bytes long, so it can be as large